Best Web Development Books Review for Design, Coding and Usability

 Search Engine Optimization: An Hour a Day

 There is one weird thing about this book.
-It encourages you to fill out this worksheets that you can download online.
+It encourages you to fill out multiple worksheets that you can download online.
 If you put that to the side and focus on what information they share with you.
 It has all the solid principles of SEO.

 SEO Runner Up: